docker/docs/docker-hub/domain-audit.md

 > **Note**
 >
 > Domain audit may identify accounts of users who are no longer a part of your organization.
-If you don't want add a user to your organization and you don't want the user to appear in future domain audits, the account must be deactivated or the associated email address must be updated.
-Only someone with access to the Docker account can deactivate the account or update the associated email address.
+If you don't want to add a user to your organization and you don't want the user to appear in future domain audits, the account must be deactivated or the associated email address must be updated.
+>
+> Only someone with access to the Docker account can deactivate the account or update the associated email address.
 For more details, see [Deactivating an account](../docker-hub/deactivate-account.md/).
+>
+> If you don't have access to the account, you can contact [Docker support](../support/index.md) to discover if more options are available.